atimpone/aws-foundation-journey/1-dev-environments/2-4-set-up-aws-platform-access-controls.md

 ---

-## 4. Add a Cloud Admin Group and Permissions in AWS SSO
+## 4. Add a Cloud Admin Group in AWS SSO

-In order to fill the gap of a dedicated AWS SSO group for your Cloud Administrator team members, you'll add a new group in AWS SSO.
+In order to fill a gap of a dedicated AWS SSO group for your Cloud Administrator team members, you'll need to add a new group in AWS SSO.
 In a subsequent step, you'll add Cloud Administrator team members to the new group.

 Later on, after the initial set of development team AWS account are created, you will assign this group and a permission set to each of those new accounts so that the Cloud Administrators can gain sufficient access to manage those accounts.